AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

   </manifest>
   ```

+## Step 5: Define the services used for the dependency injection

-1. Inside the `etc` directory, create an `et_schema.xml` configuration file to define the services used for the dependency injection.
+Create a `et_schema.xml` file that defines the services used for the dependency injection.
 For example:

   ```xml
   <services>